publiccodenet/blog/_posts/2021-06-08-product-management-in-open-source.md

 "You don't need roadmaps if you have a good process." he writes in the section “[How ZeroMQ lost its roadmap](http://hintjens.com/blog:117#toc52)“.

 So this is one area where I think these open source projects differ from open source projects used by governments.
 Software used in governments implements, supports and executes laws and regulations.
-We call this ["public code](https://standard.publiccode.net/introduction.html)”.
-A certain amount of oversight and agreement is needed to ensure that the software remains compliant with policy as much as possible (see: [bundle policy and code ](https://standard.publiccode.net/criteria/bundle-policy-and-code.html)in the Standard for Public Code).
+We call this ["public code"](https://standard.publiccode.net/introduction.html).
+A certain amount of oversight and agreement is needed to ensure that the software remains compliant with policy as much as possible (see: [bundle policy and code](https://standard.publiccode.net/criteria/bundle-policy-and-code.html) in the Standard for Public Code).

 Here, having an open and shared roadmap does matter.